First Battle of the Hook: Battle of the Hook (24–28 October)

 PVA troops stormed Ronson at 18:10 on 26 October after three days of preparatory fire that had collapsed trenches, shattered bunkers, and killed and wounded Marines at both outposts and on the Hook.
 At Ronson, 50 or more PVA penetrated the defensive artillery concentrations, overran the position and killed or captured the members of the reinforced squad manning the outpost.
 At about the same time, a PVA company split into two groups and attacked Outpost Warsaw simultaneously from the east and west.
 A box-me-in barrage fired by the 11th Marines could not prevent the PVA assault troops from closing in on the defenders.
 The Marines at Warsaw fought back with grenades, pistols and rifles, using the latter as clubs when ammunition ran out.
 Taking cover in the wreckage of the bunkers, they called for variable-time fire directly overhead.
-Hope lingered that the rain of shell fragments had saved Warsaw, but after four hours of silence from the garrison, Colonel Moore reluctantly concluded that Warsaw was lost, its defenders either dead or captured.
+Hope lingered that the rain of shell fragments had saved Warsaw, but after four hours of silence from the garrison, Moore reluctantly concluded that Warsaw was lost, its defenders either dead or captured.